avertly/atrack/README.md

 # ATrack
-A simple system status tracking script for use with InfluxDB (and Grafana)
+A simple system status tracking script for use with InfluxDB (and Grafana).

 ## Screenshots